 - Stimulates Release: In addition to blocking reuptake, Adderall also stimulates the release of dopamine and norepinephrine from neurons, increasing their levels in the brain.

 - Effects on the Prefrontal Cortex: The prefrontal cortex, which is responsible for executive functions such as decision-making, attention, and problem-solving, is particularly influenced by the increased levels of dopamine and norepinephrine.
-This is why Adderall can improve focus and reduce impulsivity in individuals with ADHD (Attention-Deficit/Hyperactivity Disorder).
+This is why Adderall can improve focus and reduce impulsivity in individuals with ADHD.

 - Increased Arousal and Wakefulness: By stimulating the central nervous system, Adderall increases arousal and wakefulness.
 This is why it is also used to treat narcolepsy, a condition characterized by excessive daytime sleepiness.